-Generally in services, an insulation system subjected to one or more stress that causes irreversible changes of insulating material properties with time.
-This progressively reduces the attitude of insulation in enduring the stress itself.
-This process is called ageing deterioration and ends when the insulation is no longer to withstand the applied stress.
-The relevant time is the time-to-failure or time-to-breakdown, alternatively called insulation life time [10].
+Generally in services, an insulation system subjected to one or more stress that causes irreversible changes of insulating material properties with time, thus reducing progressively the attitude of insulation in enduring the stress itself.
+This process is called ageing deterioration and ends when the insulation is no more able to withstand the applied stress.
+The relevant time is the time-tofailure or time-to-breakdown, alternatively called insulation life time [10].
 The main causes of ageing of polymeric cables [5] are: